fetchrobotics/docs/source/introduction.rst

 * **Linux**

  - Familiarity with the Linux command-line is strongly recommended.
 The computers in both Fetch and Freight have Ubuntu Linux installed.
-Tasks can be preformed by logging in remotely by using ssh or other similar tool.
+Tasks can be performed by logging in remotely by using ssh or other similar tool.
 Users can also directly plug in a display, mouse, and keyboard to the access panels on Fetch and Freight.